FlashQ Q20II reviews

 The tiltable flash head is nice but I will mostly be handholding the flash so I doubt I will be using this a lot.
 But having a head that you can adjust is still a nice option if you are mounting the flash somewhere.

-The colored jells are the real interesting part for me.
-As we are in Covid-19 lock-downs right now, I am not at work shooting, so I am mostly doing my shooting early in the mornings, walking down small streets in China, hunting down LED and Neon lights so I think that the colored jells might come in very handy in the future.
-I like that the jells are really tiny and easy to carry and install but I am worried that they could easily be lost.
+The colored gels are the real interesting part for me.
+As we are in COVID-19 lockdowns right now, I am not at work shooting, so I am mostly doing my shooting early in the mornings, walking down small streets in China, hunting down LED and neon lights.
+I think that the colored gels might come in very handy in the future.
+I like that the gels are really tiny and easy to carry and install, but I am worried that they could easily be lost.
 I have lost hundreds of small accessories over the years at work.
-My camera bags seem to be the provable black hole and they swallow up small accessories all the time, never to be seen again.
+My camera bags seem to be the proverbial black hole, and they swallow up small accessories all the time, never to be seen again.

 The LightPix Labs FlashQ Q20ii is powered by two AA batteries.
 I use the same rechargeable batteries in all my flashes but the FlashQ Q20ii does recycle much faster on the Alkaline batteries

 I will keep using rechargeable batteries as I love the ability to charge the batteries via the USB port on the flash unit.
-The only thing that I would have liked was that the USB port used the type C connection.
-All my cameras use the type C connector now so that means I need to carry around another cable to charge the flash now.
+The only thing that I would have liked is if the USB port used a Type-C connection.
+All my cameras use the Type-C connector now, so that means I need to carry around another cable to charge the flash.

 The LightPix Labs FlashQ20ii transmitter has an internal battery that needs to be charged separately from the flash unit.
 They do not charge together.